SoftwareDistrict/PotentialSound/README.md

 - Express
 - PostgresSQL
 - Sequelize
+- Socket.IO
 - AWS S3
-- Socket.IO
+- AWS EC2

 # Launch

 To launch the application user will need to

 1. run npm install after cloning to install dependencies
-2. run npm start to start up the server and database
+2. run npm start to start up the server and create database and tables that are needed
-3. run npm build to build up client interface on the browser
+3. run npm run build to build up client interface on the browser

-Starting this Project
-run npm start in the terminal to connect to the NodeJS server
+# Features

+1. Create posts containing audio snippets or images and add them to a general feed for all users to view
+2. Direct message multiple users to begin private chats
+3. Discover likeminded artists and get together through a video call to discuss collaboration